 Last week, it went viral that Ben Congleton, CEO of Olark, encouraged his web developer Madalyn Parker to take 2 days off for her mental health.
 This should not have happened because mental health management is a part of Health Quotient (HQ).
 The CEO’s confirmation email went viral implies that many CEOs cannot handle the matter wisely.

-Mental health is a part of health and can directly impact creativity and productivity.
+Mental health management is a part of health management and can directly impact creativity and productivity.
 Mental health issues can be pathological, such as depression, and non-pathological, such as burn out.
 Prohibiting days off would not increase productivity but expel talent.
 However, some people believe that motivation can overcome any “mental issue.”
 Some stigmatize others with “mental issue.”
 The efficient solutions include:

 It takes the right tools to make workplace more productive and bring leadership from good to great.